null

 • Hot water: roughly 120–130°F (49–54°C)

-Most manufacturers recommend washing cloth diapers at warm temperatures for everyday washing.
-Higher temperatures up to about 130°F may occasionally be used when addressing odor, illness, or heavy buildup.
+Most cloth diaper routines use warm water for everyday washing.
+Hot water can be useful occasionally when addressing odor, illness, or heavier buildup.

 infographic comparing cold warm and hot water temperatures for washing cloth diapers